james-see/rust-examples/README.md

 1. Run `curl https://sh.rustup.rs -sSf | sh`

 2. then make sure Cargo is in your path by adding this to your profile: `export PATH="$HOME/.cargo/bin:$PATH"`.
-I use [oh-my-zsh](https://ohmyz.sh) so I just do `nano ~/.zshrc` then add that line to the bottom via CTRL + W and then CTRL + V to get to the bottom quickly, or you could just echo it to .zshrc via `echo 'export PATH="$HOME/.cargo/bin:$PATH"' >> ~.zshrc`.
+I use [oh-my-zsh](https://ohmyz.sh) so I just do `nano ~/.zshrc` then add that line to the bottom via CTRL + W and then CTRL + V to get to the bottom quickly, or you could just echo it to .zshrc via `echo 'export PATH="$HOME/.cargo/bin:$PATH"' >> ~/.zshrc`.

 ## Running using `cargo build`